 In a round about way the cottage found us, so we like to think it was meant to be!
-We were viewing a different property down the road and were shown this one last minute on the same day.
+We were viewing a different property down the road and were shown this one at the last minute on the same day.
 It hadn't popped up in any of our property searches so it was a welcome surprise when the agent suggested it.
-We felt a sense of belonging the minute we walked into the cottage and we both just knew right then and there it was going to be our family home.
+We felt a sense of belonging the minute we walked into the cottage and we both just knew right then and there it was going to be our little family's new home.

-The garden is the most wonderful space and has saved our sanity in lockdown.
-I'd never realised I had remotely green fingers until we moved here and I had to roll my sleeves up.
-In the middle of our beautiful orchard, the previous owners had created a kitchen garden area which is where the children and I now spend a lot of our time growing our own fruit and vegetables.
-We've also added more beds and a poly tunnel in the two years with been here to accommodate all the flowers we grow.
-This started as a project to grow our wedding flowers which was huge success but unfortunately like so many others, the wedding didn't happen last year and is still on hold for 2022 (everything crossed)!!
+The garden is the most wonderful space and has saved our sanity during lockdown.
+I'd never realised I had remotely green fingers until we moved here and I had no choice but to roll my sleeves up and get my hands dirty.
+We inherited a beautiful orchard where the previous owners had also created a kitchen garden, the children and I spend a lot of our time growing fruit and vegetables.
+We've added more big cutting beds and a polytunnel in the two years we've been here to accommodate all the flowers we grow.
+This started as a project to grow our own wedding flowers which was a huge success crop wise, but unfortunately like so many others, thanks to Covid the wedding didn't happen and is still on hold for 2022 (everything crossed)!!

 The flowers didn't go to waste, and I made up bouquets and gave them to friends around the village.
 The rest were dried and I made them into my wreaths, which is what will happen again at the end of this summer (I currently have a waiting list for these, please get in touch if you'd like me to add you to it).